zhangxin025/docs-1/api-reference/conversational/CreatingConversation.md

 When a participant joins the avatar will say a greeting that you can customize.
 You can use this to personalize a welcome message for someone or prompt them to start a conversation.

 By default the avatar will say “Hey there, how’s it going?
 What can I do for you today?”.

-### **Language**

-You can customize what language CVI understands and speaks in.
-For example you could set the conversation to be in Spanish.
-Setting the language ensures the layers (ASR/TTS) are configured correctly to handle the language.
-If you are using your own TTS voice, you’ll need to make ensure it supports the language you specify.